hatamov/docker-chrome/Readme.md

 # Structure:
 ```
 .
-├── build.sh
+├── build.sh            # Main script to build chrome
-├── chr        # This dir will be attached as volume to docker container
+├── chr                 # This dir will be attached as volume to the docker container
 │   ├── buildchrome.sh  # This script runs in container and automates build
 │   ├── chromium
 │   │   └── src         # Chromium source code
 │   ├── configs         # Configs for building various versions of chrome
 │   │   ├── 56-gcc4.9
 │   │   ├── 56-gcc5.4
 │   │   └── ....
 │   ├── sysroots        # Must contain sysroots for builds
 │   │   │── baikal-rootfs-chromedeps   # must be downloaded manualy
 │   │   └── yocto-fp64-sysroot
 │   │   └── .....
 │   └── toolchains      # Must contain toolchains
 │       │── mipsel-gcc4.9-crosstool-ng
 │       │── baikal-gcc5.2
 │       └── .....
 ├── docker_image
-│   └── Dockerfile
+│   └── Dockerfile      # Dockerfile for building docker image
 └── Readme.md
 ```